hsynercn/DistanceSensingGlove/README.md

 Linear signal transformation does not work very well with close quarters, it is easier to sense closer objects with a reverse exponential curve.

-Added a gyro for user inputs, deactivates the haptic feed if hand switches a relaxed state.
+Added a gyro for user input, deactivates the haptic feed if hand switches a relaxed state.

 Original sketech has a LCD display for test purpose.